eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 returning to a region of the fixed point (think comets) or a contraction map showing the system shrinking to a limit set.
 We won't rule out global stability, but recommend you look first for locally stable fixed points.
-Assesing the stability of equilibrium zero inflation in the (A,s,alpha) model is interesting but probably academic.
+Assessing the stability of equilibrium zero inflation in the (A,s,alpha) model is interesting but probably academic.
 One of the eigenvalues at any fixed point with alpha=0 is zero, so higher-order terms matter (the fixed point is degenerate), and linear-stability analysis is insufficient: we need to care about global stability not just local.
-A reader imbued with mathematical athleticism and free time is encouraged to think of a Lyapunovv function л(alpha=0) >= 0, and obtain a contraction mapping dл(alpha)/dt <= 0.
+A reader imbued with mathematical athleticism and free time is encouraged to think of a Lyapunov function л(alpha=0) >= 0, and obtain a contraction mapping dл(alpha)/dt <= 0.